Abhi20220/Advance-CSS-Portfolio/README.md

 2. Bottom right corner of the webpage has a scroll up button which takes the user to the top of the website.
 Displayed below.

+3. When "hire me" or "Download CV" is clicked by a user a new window is opened and then they are taken to my resume

 ![Scroll up button](./Assets/Images/button-arrow.jpg)